Superdeterminism Without Conspiracy: Conclusions

 \section{Conclusions}

+Attempts to develop models which violate (\ref{statind}) do not justify the derision from a number of researchers in the quantum foundations community over the years.
+Not least, Bell himself did not treat the possible violation of (\ref{statind}) with derision and accepted that seemingly reasonable ideas about the properties of physical randomisers might be wrong - for the purposes at hand. .

-Here we claim that violation of (\ref{statind}) does not imply any of the derisive things claimed by numerous researchers in the quantum foundations community over the years.
-A superdeterministic (and hence deterministic) model has been proposed which is not conspiratorial, is locally causal, does not deny experimenter free choice in any meaningful sense and is not fine tuned with respect to natural metrics and measures.
-Importantly, the model is not a classical hidden-variable model, i.e. it derives its properties from post-quantum-theory mathematical science.
-By considering the continuum of complex Hilbert Space as a singular limit of a superdeterministic discretisation of complex Hilbert Space, Aaronson's challenge to superdeterminists can be met.
+A superdeterministic (and hence deterministic) model has been proposed which is not conspiratorial, is locally causal, does not deny experimenter free choice and is not fine tuned with respect to natural metrics and measures.
+The model, based on a discretisation of Hilbert space, is not a classical hidden-variable model, i.e. it derives its properties from post-quantum-theory mathematical science (particularly that of non-computability and computational irreducibility).
+By considering the continuum of complex Hilbert Space as a singular limit of a superdeterministic discretisation of complex Hilbert Space, Aaronson's challenge to superdeterminists, to show how a superdeterministic model might gloriously explain quantum mechanics, can be met.